faranaktalebiii/python/README.md

 ---

 ## Session 1
-The exercises of the first session include the following
+The exercises of the first and Second session include the following
 |  #  | Session 1 Exercise |
 | -  | -------------------|
 |1| Calculator | Done |